 - you have symptoms of a UTI after surgery

 - your symptoms get worse or do not improve within 2 days

 - your symptoms come back after treatment

-you think you, your child or someone you care for may have a UTI and:
+You think you, your child or someone you care for may have a urinary tract infection (UTI) and:

 - a very high temperature, or feeling hot and shivery

 - are confused, drowsy or have difficulty speaking

 - have not been for a pee all day